GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/README.md

 ![Data Platform architecture overview](./images/overview_diagram.png "Data Platform architecture overview")

-A demo Airflow pipeline is also part of this example: it can be built and run on top of the foundational infrastructure to verify or test the setup quickly.
+A demo Airflow pipeline is also part of this blueprint: it can be built and run on top of the foundational infrastructure to verify or test the setup quickly.

 ## Design overview and choices